trunglive/mws-nd-restaurant-project/README.md

   - Store data received from the server in an offline database using IndexedDB, which will create an app shell architecture.
   - Optimize the site to meet performance benchmarks from [Lighthouse](https://developers.google.com/web/tools/lighthouse/).
 - Stage 3:
   - Take the connected application in Stage One and Stage Two and add additional functionality.
+Connect the app to the updated [Node development server](https://github.com/udacity/mws-restaurant-stage-3).
 Add a form to allow users to create their own reviews.
 If the app is offline, the form will defer updating to the remote database until a connection is established.
   - Optimize the site to meet even stricter performance benchmarks than the previous project, and test again using [Lighthouse](https://developers.google.com/web/tools/lighthouse/).
 The goal is to score above 90 in Progressive Web App, Performance, and Accessibility.

 ### Prerequisites